 Learn More about RLE Surgery

 If you have questions about how refractive lens exchange may improve your eyesight or think you might be a candidate for the surgery, consult an ophthalmologist.
-At Southwestern Eye Center we offer Visian ICL™ for nearsighted patients.
-This FDA-approved corrective eye procedure involves the placement of an intraocular lens in front of the natural lens to correct your vision.
+At Southwestern Eye Center, we offer Visian ICL™ for nearsighted patients.
+This FDA-approved corrective eye procedure involves placing an intraocular lens in front of the natural lens to correct your vision.
 The lens is invisible and undetectable, and the procedure takes less than 20 minutes.

 To learn more about Visian ICL™, or to schedule an appointment with an ophthalmologist, call 480-616-0467.